-- 1. follow the ASN Clinical Admission Guide for the year he/she is applying for clinicals.
-A clinical class is expected to begin every year in the fall semester. - 2. make separate application with the \$10 application fee to the ASN clinical program.
-All applicants for clinicals must complete an application for admission. - 3. submit complete ASN Clinical Checklist (available in the ASN Clinical dmission Guide). - 4. be a high school graduate, or GED equivalent, with documentation. - 5. be physically and emotionally able to meet the requirements of the program as determined by a qualified physician.
+- 1. Follow the ASN Clinical Admission Guide for the year he/she is applying for clinical.
+A clinical class is expected to begin every year in the fall semester. - 2.
+Be unconditionally admitted to Fletcher Technical Community College.
+Unconditional admission is granted once a student has submitted all materials requested for admission and the items have been positively evaluated. - 3.
+Submit a paper application for Admissions to Nursing and Allied Health to the Nursing Department. - 4.
+Be a high school graduate, or GED equivalent, with documentation. - 5.
+Be physically and emotionally able to meet the requirements of the program as determined by a qualified physician.